szintia/order-service/README.md

 # Order validation microservice with Java 17 and Spring Boot

 This exercise is about to showcase a microservice ecosystem with Kafka Streams.
 For the JPA based implementations I use H2 in memory DB.
+The REST application is reactive in order to be able to handle massive numbers of concurrent connections.
+Later I plan to replace H2 with Redis to access data reactively as well.

 Until this moment we have only an order validation service which exposes below REST interfaces: